NancyCu/This-Chumpsky/README.md

 2. **Open `index.html`** in any modern web browser.
 3. A page titled *"Con.
 Free Grammar → Chomsky Normal Form"* will appear.

-Paste your grammar, hit **Convert to CNF**, and the page will display the transformed grammar along with each conversion stage.
+Paste your grammar and optionally jot down a short description of the language it generates.
+Hit **Convert to CNF**, and the page will display the transformed grammar along with each conversion stage.
 You can also click **Generate Words** to produce a few sample words from your grammar.